5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - **`codec_dump.txt.svg`** – Pathmap of the Codec's routing in Hex.

 ## III.
 Analyzing the Codec dump
-Amongst othe things, the codec dump text contains the following details:
+Amongst other things, the codec dump text contains the following details:

 - The Codec model
 - Its Address